A storm was coming.

 “Hunter, you must.
-That thing is going to hurt daddy really bad if I don’t do something to help him, and mommy can’t let that happen.
-We’ll both come and get you, I promise, but for now, you have to go.
+That thing is going to hurt daddy if I don’t help him, and mommy can’t let that happen.
+We’ll both come and get you.
+I promise.
+For now, you must go hide.
 Run fast, Hunter.
 Go!”

 Bess snatched up the poker after hearing the bathroom door slam, knowing that Hunter was safe.